elbarhichi/Self-Organized-Multi-Agents-System/README.md

 ## 1. Introduction

-This project aims to simulate the self-organization of heterogeneous robot agents assigned to handle hazardous waste in a radioactive environment.
+This project aims to simulate the self-organization of heterogeneous robot agents tasked with handling hazardous waste in a radioactive environment.
 Each robot has specific capabilities and zone restrictions, and operates autonomously using agent-based modeling to perceive, reason, and act.
-The objective is to explore and evaluate three strategies: one without communication between agents, one with inter-agent communication, and a third that incorporates both communication and uncertainty.
+The objective is to explore and evaluate both the strategy without communication between agents and the strategy with communication.

-## 2. Project Overview

-The simulation models an environment divided into three zones (low, medium, and high radioactivity) where robots:
-- Collect and combine waste items (green, yellow, red).
-- Follow predefined rules based on their type.
-- Navigate a grid-based environment with adjustable parameters.
-- Use a modular approach allowing us to switch between different model configurations (e.g., with or without communication).

-## 3. Project Structure
+## 2. Git Structure

 - `MAS/`
    - `agents/` - Contains different versions of robot agent implementations.
    - `model.py` - Defines the RobotMission model, including environment setup, agent behavior, and waste management.
    - `objects.py` - Defines static elements, including waste items, radioactive zones, and disposal sites.
    - `actions.py` - Manages robot actions, including movement, waste pickup, combination, and disposal.
+   - `run.py` – A test script for manually running the simulation model, primarily used for debugging.
    - `server.py` - Handles real-time visualization and simulation monitoring.
 - `MAS_evaluation.ipynb` – Evaluates and compares the performance of different strategies.

-## 4. Simulation Parameters & Modes
+## 3. Simulation Parameters & Modes
+The simulation models an environment divided into three zones—low, medium, and high radioactivity—where robots:

+- Collect and combine waste items (green, yellow, red)
+- Navigate a grid-based environment with customizable dimensions
+- Operate in either communication-enabled or communication-free configurations

-Our simulation is designed to be modular and highly configurable.
-The following parameters can be adjusted on the fly:
+The system is designed to be modular and highly configurable.
+Users can adjust a wide range of parameters in real time through the simulation interface:

 ![Interface](images/interface.png)

 - **Environment Parameters:**
-  - **Grid Size:** (e.g., standard 12×8, large 24×16)
+  - **Grid Size:** Adjustable (e.g., standard 12×8, large 24×16)
-  - **Radioactivity Levels:** Defined per zone (low, medium, high)
+  - **Radioactivity Levels:** Automatically defined for each zone (low, medium, high)

 - **Agent Parameters:**
-  - **Number & Types of Robots:** (e.g., Green:2, Yellow:2, Red:2 vs. smaller or larger teams)
+  - **Number and Types of Robots:** Flexible configuration (e.g., Green: 2, Yellow: 2, Red: 2)
-  - **Waste Quantities:** (e.g., Green:6, Yellow:3, Red:3 or different configurations)
+  - **Waste Quantities:** Varying numbers of green, yellow, and red waste items

 - **Model Modes:**
-  - **No Communication:** Robots operate independently.
+  - **No Communication:** Robots act independently without sharing information
-  - **With Communication:** Robots share information to improve waste collection efficiency.
+  - **With Communication:** Robots exchange messages to coordinate and improve collection efficiency

-These parameters can be modified via the controls (sliders and dropdown menus) in the simulation’s interface (see [Visualization](Visualization) section).
+These parameters can be easily modified using the controls (sliders and dropdown menus) in the simulation’s interface (see the [Visualization](Visualization) section).

-## 5. Visualization
+## 4. Visualization
 Our simulation provides a real-time visual interface to observe the behavior of the agents and the results of the simulation.
 We visualize two key components :

 - **Grid Visualization:**